Rayin-saber/VarPPUD/README.md

 ## Authorizations
 - To have access to the Undiagnosed Disease Network database, approval is required.
-- Access to the data was done via PIC-SURE
+- Access to the data was done via PIC-SURE.

 ## Repo organization and description
 Code/: contains the files constructing the framework